KennyPeanuts/pond_surveys/experimental_design/pond_fungal_survey.md

 ## Lab Procedure

-1. Punch a no. 5 leaf disc from each of the representative leaf samples from each core and preserve in 10 ml of MeOH and seal with parafilm and place in the freezer.
+1. Punch 2 no. 5 leaf disc from each of the representative leaf samples from each core

+2. Preserve 1 disc in 10 ml of MeOH and seal with parafilm and place in the freezer.

+3. Dry the other disc in a pre-weighed small crucuble for AFDM.

-2. Add 10 ml of MeOH to the sediment samples in the cooler, seal with parafilm and place in freezer.
+4. Add 10 ml of MeOH to the sediment samples in the cooler, seal with parafilm and place in freezer.

+## Other Samples

+1. YSI Profile

+2. 1 L of epilimnetic water and 1 L of hypolimnetic water for:
+  * Chl
+  * pH
+  * DOC
+  * Spec Scans

+3. Secci depth